danobi/dxuuu.xyz/src/optimistic-concurrency.md

 } head_p;
 ```

-where `s.pointer` is a pointer we want to serialize access to and `s.version` is a way to tell when `head_p` has
+where `s.pointer` is a pointer we want to serialize access for and `s.version` is a counter to tell when `head_p` has
 been modified.
-The version is necessary because `s.pointer` may retain the same value but refer to a different object
+The version, at least in the context of a LogBuffer, lets us know how many threads are currently holding
-after an update.
-(Yes, it's technically possible if allocations and frees are done fast enough)
+a reference to `s.pointer`.

 But why a union?
 The key insight here is that `data_type` and `struct s` are the same size.
 This means that we can
 do an atomic [CAS][5] on `s` by simply referring to `head_p.data`.
-This lets us avoid complicated bit fiddling in favor
+This lets us avoid complicated bit fiddling while
-of being able to still do accesses like `head_p.s.pointer`.
+still being able to still do accesses like `head_p.s.pointer`.
 But wait, isn't this undefined?
 As it turns out, according
 to the [C++ spec][6], it is in fact

-> undefined behavior to read from the member of the union that wasn't most recently written.
+> "undefined behavior to read from the member of the union that wasn't most recently written."

 However, that sentence is quickly followed by

-> Many compilers implement, as a non-standard language extension, the ability to read inactive members of a union.
+> "Many compilers implement, as a non-standard language extension, the ability to read inactive members of a union."

 ATS is relying on non-standard language extensions, whoopee.
 That being said, ATS has been in use for the better part
 of two decades, so if I were you I wouldn't start losing sleep over this just yet.

-When we actually want to change the values held in `head_p`, we obey a pattern similar to this:
+When we actually want to change the values held in `head_p`, we obey this pattern:

 ``` {#function .cpp .numberLines startFrom="415"}
 do {